AcuHerb Community Circle · Herbal Dispensary

 Cynara scolymus

-Often overlooked, artichoke leaf is a remarkable bitter herb that supports both the liver and gallbladder — the Wood element's paired organs.
+Often overlooked, artichoke leaf supports both the liver and gallbladder — the Wood element's paired organs.
 It encourages bile production and flow, supports fat digestion, and helps the body process and move what it no longer needs.
+A powerful bitter for the spring transition.

 Inner Seasons · Cycle Support